Greece: Stranded on tiny island, migrant mother gives birth - NewsBreak

 Greece: Stranded on tiny island, migrant mother gives birth

-LESBOS, Greece — (AP) — Authorities in Greece say a woman from Eritrea has given birth on an uninhabited rocky islet after traveling with other migrants from nearby Turkey.
+Authorities in Greece say a woman from Eritrea has given birth on an uninhabited rocky islet after traveling with other migrants from nearby Turkey .

 They were also rescued and taken to Lesbos, with the mother and baby receiving hospital treatment.